5 Advanced EQ Techniques You Need to Know

 All in all, there’s a lot you can do with EQ.
 Much more than might be obvious at first.
 Give these techniques a try and you might just find a new secret weapon that’ll save your next mix.

-[Editor’s note: Of course if you want to rapidly improve your EQ skills, download Quiztones]
+[Editor’s note: If you want to rapidly improve your EQ skills, download Quiztones]